Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: RESULTS AND DISCUSSIONS

 Our study aimed to uncover the molecular-level mechanisms responsible for the AC-EHD flow.
 Several explanations regarding the underlying mechanism of the AC-EHD flow have been proposed in the literature \cite{ramos1998ac, jones1995electromechanics}.
 Here, by combining the results of our MD simulation and previous understandings, we provide further insight into the mechanism.
 Various important factors are responsible for this phenomenon.
 First, localized heat generation occurs near the electrodes due to the effect of the rapid reorientation of water dipoles under the high-frequency AC potential \cite{incropera1996fundamentals}.
-This localized heating gives rise to a steep temperature gradient from the hot region near the electrodes to cooler regions far from them.
-This temperature disparity causes a change in water density, leading to a density gradient.
-This density gradient drives buoyancy-driven convection, where less dense heated water rises, and denser cooler water descends to replace it, creating convective currents that enhance the movement of fluid \cite{white2011fluid}.
+This localized heating gives rise to a steep temperature gradient between the region near the electrodes and the surrounding cooler fluid.
+At nanometer length scales, such temperature gradients modify local fluid properties and the response of the fluid to the applied electric field.
+Under asymmetric conditions, this leads to field-induced fluid motion that enhances transport and mixing within the channel~\cite{white2011fluid}.

 Secondly, electrothermal effects also play a significant role.
 The electric field changes the temperature-dependent properties of water, such as its conductivity and permittivity, to give rise to these effects \cite{ramos1998ac}.
 This gradient in conductivity and permittivity, in turn, interacts with the electric field to produce electrothermal forces that drive the fluid movement.
-These electrothermal forces are further increased for higher frequencies, thereby enhancing the fluid movement \cite{castellanos2014electrohydrodynamics}.
+The electrothermal forces increase at higher frequencies, thereby enhancing the fluid movement \cite{castellanos2014electrohydrodynamics}.

 In addition to that, Maxwell stress and electrostriction also contribute to the AC-EHD flow.
 In our simulations, the electric field generated by the asymmetric electrode configurations is non-uniform in both space and time.
 This results in spatially varying polarization of water molecules across the channel.
 The order parameter analysis near the electrode surfaces (Figure~\ref{orderpara_electrode}) clearly reveals asymmetrical reorientation behavior under DC and AC fields, with stronger dipole realignment near the negative electrode.
 This asymmetry implies that the polarization is not uniform, leading to unbalanced dielectric forces characteristic of Maxwell stress.
 Moreover, the periodic alignment and realignment of dipoles under high-frequency AC fields, observed in the instantaneous order parameter plots (Figure~\ref{orderpara_electrode}b,c), indicate dynamic electrostriction effects.
 These rapid dipolar fluctuations effectively deform the local structure of the fluid, especially near the electrodes, resulting in localized stresses.
 This is further supported by the spatially localized heat generation observed in the temperature contour plots (Figure~\ref{temp_contour}) and the increased mean square displacement (Figure~\ref{msd}) under AC fields.
 The combination of these localized stresses and temperature-induced softening may contribute additional driving forces to the observed fluid motion.
 In particular, the emergence of net directional flow in systems with asymmetric electrodes (Figure~\ref{streamline2}) suggests that the imbalance in these Maxwell stress--driven effects is amplified by the geometric asymmetry, further reinforcing their role in AC-EHD flow.